-Everyone born of the Spirit seeks light and truth and comes to Christ.
+Everyone who is born again (born of water and born of the Spirit) seeks light and truth and comes to Christ:

 “Whoever lives by the truth comes into the light, so that it may be seen plainly that what they have done has been done in the sight of God.”
 (John 3:21)

-However, those not born of the Spirit (spiritually dead) don’t come to Christ because they are afraid that Christ will expose the bad things they’ve done: “Everyone who does evil hates the light, and will not come into the light for fear that their deeds will be exposed.”
+However, those who have not been born again don’t come to Christ because they are afraid that Christ will expose the bad things they’ve done: “Everyone who does evil hates the light, and will not come into the light for fear that their deeds will be exposed.”
 (John 3:20)